Timothysit/organoids/README.md

 (Note that supplementary materials here are not peer-reviewed)

-All analysis were performed using `MATLAB`, and the main script used for analysis is `organoidCorrelation.m`.
-All functions used are within the folder `dependencies`, and should be added to path (along with its subfolders) in order to perform the analysis and visualisations.
+All analysis were performed using `MATLAB`, and the main scripts used for analysis are `ogranoidProject.m` for spike detection, and `organoidCorrelation` for analysis of functional connectivity.